 BSc Hons, (London School of Economics); BEd, (Greenwich); Accounts, Business, Economics, (HoD)

-Brendan is Head of the highly successful Economics Department.
+Brendan has been instrumental in developing Ashbourne’s highly successful Economics Department.
 He is a long-standing member of staff, having been at Ashbourne for many years.
 Brendan is a graduate of the London School of Economics.
 He trained as an accountant and worked in the city before completing his PGCE at the University of Greenwich.
 He is the author of eight A level revision books on economics and accounting.
 Brendan is a lifelong supporter of Chelsea Football Club.

 MA Economics Education (Institute of Education, University of London); BA (Hons) Economics; EdD Policy, Research and Professional Practice (London Metropolitan University)